Valtarese Stufato

 5. Take out meat and keep warm.
 Repeat process until all the meat is cooked.

-6. Once all the meat is cooked, keep it warm on a low heat in the oven.
+6. Once all the meat is cooked, take it out and keep it warm.

 7. Add the remaining 1oz of butter to the casserole.